 What does baby movement feel like?

 Sometimes it takes a little while to determine if what you’re feeling is in fact the baby moving.
 These first gentle movements may feel like butterflies fluttering, popcorn popping, or bubbles moving around in your tummy.
 Pretty soon it will begin happening regularly enough for you to be certain that what you’re feeling is the movement of your tiny one.
-This brings your pregnancy to a whole new level of feeling “real,” and can help you form a connection and bond to your baby.
+This brings your pregnancy to a whole new level of feeling “real,” and can help you form a connection and bond with your baby.